 In 2014, Paul completed his DMA in choral conducting at the University of Maryland, where he studied with Edward Maclary.
 At Maryland, Paul’s conducting responsibilities included Summer Chorus, Chamber Singers, Opera Chorus, Women’s Chorus, and the Bach Cantata series.
 He also taught several sections of undergraduate conducting.
 For his dissertation project, Paul assembled and rehearsed a 65-member ensemble for two performances of Lukas Foss's 1942 cantata The Prairie, which he conducted in early spring 2014.
 A major component of Paul's dissertation is the reconciliation of inconsistencies between the conductor's score and orchestral parts for this neglected masterpiece.

 Paul earned his B.Mus. from Bowling Green State University and his M.Mus. from the University of Maryland.
 Past teachers have included Victoria Harris & Virginia Marks (piano), Judith Bentley & William Montgomery (flute), and Mark Kelly & Patrick Walders (conducting).
-[Spring 2015]
+[Fall 2015]